 Learning and Teaching

-Not only are great questions a way to grown in connection, they are one of the most effective ways to learn but also to teach!
+Not only are great questions a way to grow in connection, but they are one of the most effective ways to learn and also to teach!

 Consider this.
 God knows every answer yet still asks many questions.